2025 Canadian federal budget: Reactions

 Conservative Party leader Pierre Poilievre strongly criticized the budget, stating that the party would not vote for it.
 The Bloc Québécois committed to not supporting it, while Green Party leader Elizabeth May voted in support despite initially stating that she was against the budget.
 NDP interim leader Don Davies stated NDP MPs would consider voting in its favour, or abstaining.
 Following the budget bill's tabling, Conservative MP Chris d'Entremont left the party and joined the Liberal caucus, making the government just two votes shy of a majority.

 Vote

 On November 17, the budget passed, with all Liberals (except the Speaker) and May voting in favour.
 Conservative MP Matt Jeneroux, who announced his intention to resign as an MP following the budget's tabling, voted to abstain.
-2 NDP MPs also voted to abstain and another Conservative was absent, with all other Conservatives and NDP MPs voting against the budget, along with the Bloc.
+2 NDP MPs also voted to abstain, and another Conservative was absent, with all other Conservatives and NDP MPs voting against the budget, along with the Bloc.

+Public opinion

+Polling conducted by Abacus Data following that budget's release found that 52% of Canadians believed the budget was a step in the right direction compared to 48% who believed it was a step in the wrong direction.
+Abacus Data and Kolosowski Strategies measured support for individual budget measures, finding majority support for "Buy Canadian" procurement, reduced temporary resident numbers, increased military spending and reductions in the civil service, while finding majority opposition to the deficit, increases to the industrial carbon tax and elimination of the luxury tax.